 The answer is that many of them do not finish the training course or choose to not pursue an advanced pilot license.
 More than any other factor, it’s the training environment that has been noted as a contributor to this phenomenon.

 The standard flight training program is designed for male students, who comprise around 90% of any training group.
 As such, most flight instructors are also male.
-This creates an invisible barrier for female flight students that makes it difficult for them to communicate well with instructors and to receive social support from their peers.
+This can sometimes make it more difficult for female flight students to receive social support from their peers.

-More than these sexist comments, separate studies have shown that female pilots are judged as being less competent by the mere fact that they are female.
+More than sexist comments, separate studies have shown that female pilots are judged as being less competent.
 This trend in responses was observed whether the respondents were male or female, or pilots or non-pilots.

 What will it take to promote better gender representation in aviation?